ioos/BioData-Training-Workshop/_docs/agenda-and-presentations.md

 **Final Agenda**

+*Note:* These presentations and related materials are also available at the [Ocean Teacher workshop site](http://classroom.oceanteacher.org/course/view.php?id=321).

 ## Day One - Thursday February 8
 - 8:30 - 9:30  Introductions and Workshop Overview
 	- Jan Newton: Welcome to the U. W., NANOOS